CSA-OCP-GER/unicorn/challenges.scheduling.md

 You can see, that some of the pods can't be scheduled, because Kubernetes reports low resources.

-Now, if we wanted to deploy further pods that definitely need to run, we wouldn't be able to do so - except: we can give them a higher priority which leads to evication of running pods with "low-priority".
+Now, if we wanted to deploy further pods that definitely need to run, we wouldn't be able to do so - except: we can give them a higher priority which leads to eviction of running pods with "low-priority".

-You can test the behavior by deploying two pods with the "myhigh-priority"
+You can test the behavior by deploying two pods with the "myhigh-priority".

 ```yaml
 apiVersion: extensions/v1beta1